Pine, a Republican, was a senator from Oklahoma from 1925 to 1931.

-From Mar 1925 to Mar 1931, Pine missed 205 of 854 roll call votes, which is 24.0%.
-This is worse than the median of 19.8% among the lifetime records of senators serving in Mar 1931.
+From Mar 1925 to Mar 1931, Pine missed 211 of 863 roll call votes, which is 24.4%.
+This is on par with the median of 22.9% among the lifetime records of senators serving in Mar 1931.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo